-The main purpose of this document is to record the continuous monitoring of EU rules and guidelines with respect to privacy and personal data protection, performed by the project's Ethics Supervisor, in collaboration with the EDAC.
-The developments recorded will inform the SENTINEL data protection and privacy compliance framework components and help ensure that all technologies, architectures, frameworks and methodologies are compliant with the evolving landscape of GDPR and other EU regulations.
+The purpose of this document is to record the continuous monitoring of EU rules and guidelines with respect to privacy and personal data protection, performed by the project's Ethics Supervisor in collaboration with the EDAC.
+The recorded developments will inform the SENTINEL data protection and privacy compliance framework components and help ensure that all technologies, architectures, frameworks and methodologies are compliant with the evolving landscape of GDPR and other EU regulations.
+The current report presents the progress of Task 2.5 activities of WP2, which is related to the activities of Task 8.4 of WP8 and enhances the deliverable D2.4 [1] on additional supervisory authorities' decisions of interest for SMEs.